Henrxque/saas-access-auditor/README.md

 # SaaS Access Auditor

+**A Lumenstack product**
 **Find wasted SaaS spend, risky access, and messy account hygiene before they become expensive.**

-SaaS Access Auditor is a CSV-first micro-SaaS that helps companies uncover hidden waste in software licenses, identify risky access, and clean up account chaos across their SaaS stack.
+SaaS Access Auditor is a CSV-first micro-SaaS built by **Lumenstack** to help companies uncover hidden waste in software licenses, identify risky access, and clean up account chaos across their SaaS stack.

 Instead of starting with heavy integrations, complex setup, and enterprise friction, the MVP starts simple: